 Have emergency roadside numbers and insurance info readily available for unforeseen winter car troubles.
 Familiarize yourself with your coverage and know what options you have at hand before you need help getting your car out of a snowbank!

-Depending upon where you live and work, consider switching to winter tires during the snowy season.
+Depending on where you live and work, consider switching to winter tires during the snowy season.

 Safe Car Warming Practices